Participants With Disabilities

-The Vitality London 10,000 is an inclusive mass participation event which aims to cater for runners of all abilities, including those with disabilities.
+The Vitality London 10,000 is an inclusive mass participation event which aims to cater for runners of all abilities.

 Please read the information below to find out more about who can take part, how to enter, and what to do if you have a disability and have any questions or concerns about participating in the event.